apoapoapo/OLED-Sleeper/README.md

 ## The Problem

-OLED displays are susceptible to permanent image retention (burn-in) from static images.
-Additionally, many power users want to turn off secondary monitors for focus or gaming without putting the entire computer to sleep.
-Standard Windows power settings can't do this; it's all or nothing.
+Many users have multi-monitor setups but want to **turn off or dim secondary monitors temporarily** without putting the entire computer to sleep.

----
+OLED and other displays can also suffer from **burn-in or image retention** if static images stay on screen too long.
+Windows’ built-in power settings are all-or-nothing — there’s no per-monitor control.

 ## The Solution

-OLED Sleeper runs quietly in the background, checking for activity (mouse movement or active window presence) on each screen.
-If a designated monitor remains idle for a user-defined period, the script will either overlay it with a pure black screen or reduce its brightness — depending on your chosen mode.
+OLED Sleeper monitors each screen for activity (mouse or active window).
+When a monitor is idle for a set time, it will either **black it out** or **dim its brightness**, depending on your preference.

-This is useful not only for **protecting OLEDs**, but also for creating a more focused environment on any multi-monitor setup.
+Benefits include:
+- Protecting OLEDs from burn-in
+- Creating a **distraction-free workspace**
+- Temporarily **sleeping secondary monitors** while gaming or working
+- Saving energy on idle screens

 ---

-## How It Works

-The script checks for:

-- **Mouse movement** over each monitor
-- **Active window focus** on that monitor

-If neither is detected for a set time, the monitor is considered idle.
-No other input is monitored.

----

 ## Features

-* **Per-Monitor Control:** Choose exactly which monitors to manage.
+* **Per-Monitor Control:** Blackout or dim any monitor independently.
-* **Adjustable Idle Timer:** Set any idle duration you want.
+* **Idle Timer:** Customize how long a monitor should be idle before action.
-* **Two Idle Modes:** Choose between full **blackout** or brightness **dimming** for each monitor.
+* **Two Modes:** Full blackout or dimming (DDC/CI supported).
-* **Automatic Startup:** Configure once and the script will automatically run every time you log in to Windows.
-* **Resilient State Saving:** Remembers which monitors were dimmed or blacked out, even if your PC shuts down unexpectedly.
+* **Automatic Startup:** Runs at login without manual intervention.
+* **Focus Mode:** Temporarily hide secondary screens to reduce distractions.
+* **Lightweight:** Minimal CPU/memory usage.
-* **Instant Wake-Up:** Overlays are removed and brightness is restored the moment activity is detected.
+* **Instant Wake-Up:** Restore monitor immediately when activity is detected.
-* **Lightweight:** Uses minimal memory and CPU.
-* **Simple Setup:** A command-line wizard guides you through initial setup, re-configuration, and removal.

 ---